This post may contain affiliate links.

 Sous Vide Scallops with lemon and butter sauce are juicy on the inside and crispy on the outside.
 Cooking in the sous vide cooker first, and then quickly searing at the end for the perfect tender-crisp scallops every time!
 It’s the easiest way to cook scallops, from fresh or frozen!

 Much cheaper than going to a restaurant but even better than the ones from a high-end restaurant.
 Serve this at a party, you’ll impress all your guests!
-They are evenly cooked to the precise temperature edge to edge, in a deliciously silky lemon butter sauce.
+They are evenly cooked to the precise temperature edge to edge, in a deliciously silky lemon butter glaze.